 The department has five classrooms, a sound proof counselling room, a sensory room, student hygiene room and an office.
 We also have an enclosed outdoor area where gardening and some social activities take place.
 There is a central area for socialising and some teaching activities.

-At breaktime students can remain within the department to eat a snack and socialise with CAP students, or go into the main part of the academy to socialise.
-Lunch is usually eaten with the whole academy in the Pit Stop cafeteria, however some students eat lunch in CAP when necessary.
-Staff supervise unstructured time in CAP with games, reading for pleasure, reading to students, crafts and other activities.
+At breaktime students can remain within the department to eat a snack and socialise with ERP students, or go into the main part of the academy to socialise.
+Lunch is usually eaten with the whole academy in the Pit Stop cafeteria, however some students eat lunch in ERP when necessary.
+Staff supervise unstructured time in ERP with games, reading for pleasure, reading to students, crafts and other activities.

 The classrooms are set up in a primary format with appropriate level teaching resources.
 Practical learning and multisensory teaching methods are used to engage students with the curriculum and are designed to develop their learning towards achieving to the best of their ability.